Barn Conversion Nearing Completion

 Design, character and appearance

 The building is structurally sound, in a good state of repair and would not require significant extension to facilitate its conversion to a dwelling.
 In terms of its design, the scheme utilises the footprint of the existing building, albeit providing a first floor internally, with the number of new openings kept to a minimum and the use of conservation style roof lights.
 These measures would help to retain the external appearance and character of the original barn, particularly from the principle aspect from Bucks Lane.
 As such, it is considered that the scheme would accord with Policy 2 of the JCS and Policy HOU10 of the South Norfolk Local Plan.
+The design principles behind the scheme were full articulated in a design and access statement.

 Highway safety